brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>

+**Noumenon** — Marina J. Lostetter

+Ah!
+Another great multi-generational space exploration story.
+I don't really get why so many sci-fi books are doing this sort of thing lately, but I'm into it.
+What happens when a ship heads into deep space to explore a distant star?
+This book.
+It rules.

+**Exit Strategy** — Martha Wells

+A delightful end to this quadrilogy.
+I hope we get more Murderbot stories, but even if not, I've thoroughly enjoyed it.

 **Rogue Protocol** — Martha Wells

 I’m really loving this series.
 Murderbot meets a new pal on this romp on a research station.